francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # Introduction

-QUIC version 1 {{QUICv1}} does not retransmit neither frames nor packets upon network losses.
-Instead, the lost information is sent again in new frames carried by new packets.
-Retransmitting the lost information requires the loss recovery mechanism to identify lost packets which may take up to several hundreds of milliseconds {{QUIC-RECOVERY}}.
+The QUIC protocol {{QUICv1}} relies on retransmissions to ensure the reliable delivery of stream data.
+Retransmitting the lost information requires the loss recovery mechanism to identify lost packets which may take up to several hundreds of milliseconds
+{{QUIC-RECOVERY}}.
 Depending on their delay-sensitivity, some applications using QUIC could not afford such a waiting time to ensure a good quality of experience to their users.

 Works has already been done to consider the use of Forward Erasure Correction (FEC) for the QUIC protocol to ensure timely